-Trey Herr is a visiting fellow with the Hoover Institution at Stanford University working on international cybersecurity and risk.
-His research focuses on the role of nonstate actors in cybersecurity governance, the proliferation of malware, and the evolving character of risk in cyber insurance.
-He is also a senior security strategist with Microsoft where he handles cloud-computing security and supply-chain risk for the Global Security Strategy and Diplomacy team.
+Trey Herr was a visiting fellow with the Hoover Institution at Stanford University where he worked on international cybersecurity and risk.
+His research focused on the role of nonstate actors in cybersecurity governance, the proliferation of malware, and the evolving character of risk in cyber insurance.
+He is currently a senior security strategist with Microsoft where he handles cloud-computing security and supply-chain risk for the Global Security Strategy and Diplomacy team.

 Trey is coeditor of Cyber Insecurity— Navigating the Perils of the Next Information Age, a 2016 volume collecting key debates in cybersecurity policy from practitioners and scholars.
 He was previously a post-doctoral fellow with Harvard Kennedy School’s Belfer Cyber Security Project, a nonresident fellow with New America’s Cybersecurity Initiative, and has worked with the Department of Defense to develop a risk-assessment methodology for critical infrastructure.
 He holds a PhD in political science from George Washington University and a BS in theatre and political science from Northwestern University.